 The Berkey Creamery at Penn State is known for a wide variety of homemade ice cream flavors and is over 150 years old.
 The Berkey Creamery also offers an annual course in January for those who want to learn about the ice cream-making process.
 The course has attracted such industry icons as Baskin-Robbins, Ben & Jerry’s, and Haagen-Dazs, as well as many more well-known brands.

-Some of the yummiest ice cream in Lancaster County can be found at the Amish-owned Lapp Valley Farm in New Holland.
-Watch the Jersey cows being milked, interact with friendly peacocks, and best of all, enjoy one or more of their 16 creamy homemade flavors in a picturesque farmland setting.
+Some of the yummiest ice cream in Lancaster County can be found at the Amish-owned Lapp Valley Farm.
+Watch the Jersey cows being milked, interact with friendly peacocks, and best of all, enjoy one or more of their 16 creamy, homemade flavors in a picturesque farmland setting.

-With flavors such as Wild Maine Blueberry, Indonesian Sumatra, and Double Dark Chocolate, Sweet Willows Creamery in York County is a paradise for ice cream lovers of any palate.
-True ice cream enthusiasts will want to tackle The Weeping Willownator – a whopping 12 scoops of vanilla and chocolate ice cream, eight toppings, two whole bananas, chocolate and rainbow jimmies, peanuts and a cherry on top.
+With flavors such as Wild Maine Blueberry, Indonesian Sumatra, and Double Dark Chocolate, Sweet Willows Creamery is a paradise for ice cream lovers of any palate.
+True ice cream enthusiasts will want to tackle The Weeping Willownator – a whopping 12 scoops of vanilla and chocolate ice cream, eight toppings, two whole bananas, chocolate and rainbow jimmies, peanuts, and a cherry on top.